Videos can play directly in the email and web pages all thanks mostly to HTML5.

 **Older browsers show the fallback image

-Follow these steps to add an embedded video and appropriate fallbacks in your Modern Editor design.
+Follow these steps to add an embedded video and appropriate fallbacks in your design.

-1. In Modern Editor, drag over a video block to your preview panel (right side).
+1. Add a video block to the right panel

-3. Start adding in your embedded video links and poster/fallback images on the edit content panel (left side).
+3. Add your embedded video links and poster/fallback images

 Tip: If you paste in the full YouTube or Vimeo link the editor will automatically add your video thumbnail and alt text from the link you used (note, the shortened "share" link will not work).